Pandemic hits people with disabilities hardest as inequality increases - The Scoop

-BANDAR SERI BEGAWAN — The COVID-19 pandemic has exacerbated inequality among people with disabilities as they grapple with limited access to services and job opportunities.
+BANDAR SERI BEGAWAN — The COVID-19 pandemic has exacerbated inequality for people with disabilities as they grapple with limited access to services and job opportunities.

-Noorsurainah Tengah, board member of social enterprise An-Nur Harapan, said the coronavirus does not discriminate in who it infects but it has increased inequality among marginalised groups.
+Noorsurainah Tengah, board member of social enterprise An-Nur Harapan, said while the coronavirus does not discriminate against who it affects, it has increased inequality among marginalised groups.

 The world’s one billion population who are living with some form of disability are particularly more vulnerable to be displaced, she said during a graduation ceremony for differently abled youth who completed their training at An-Nur Harapan.